2026 FIFA World Cup Ticket Guide

 • Register your interest to keep updated here: http://fifa.com/tickets

-• They’ll likely hold several lottery phases you can enter.
+• They’ll likely hold several random draw (aka lottery) phases you can enter.

 • It can be hard to win a lottery ticket to popular matches, especially for knockout matches.